replit/kaboom/README.md

 k.start(...);
 ```

-you can also import all functions to global namespace by giving a `global` flag
+You can also import all functions to global namespace by giving a `global` flag

 ```js
 kaboom({